Pyotr Pavlovich Yershov: The Little Humpbacked Horse

-The titular little horse helps Ivan, a peasant's son, carry out the many unreasonable demands of the Tsar.
-During his adventures, Ivan captures the beautiful magic firebird for the tsar, keeps his magic horse, and finds his love, Tsar-Maid (Princess).
-At the end, the princess and the peasant's son live happily for many years after.
+The Little Humpbacked Horse helps Ivan the Fool, a peasant's son, to carry out many unreasonable demands of the Tsar.
+During his adventures, Ivan captures the beautiful magic firebird for the tsar, keeps his magic horse, and finds his love, Tsar-Maiden, and they live happily ever after together.

 Censors banned the complete story for over 20 years in the mid-19th century because it made the Tsar appear foolish.
 Until 1856, the tale was published with dots representing omitted verses and songs in many sections.
 The tale is meant to be a satire on the absurdities of Russian feudal and bureaucratic life at the time.

-The poem became very popular in Soviet Russia and there are numerous editions and adaptations.
+The poem became very popular in the Soviet Union and there are numerous editions and adaptations.

 Today it is considered a classic children's fairy tale.